bergwerf/pi-language/README.md

 Hello, World!
 -------------
-This demonstrates the use of unicode output channels to print "Hello, World!".
+This demonstrates the use of unicode channels to print "Hello, World!".
+The Unicode channels enable a PI program to read and write all Unicode characters.
 I view PI programs with font ligatures for arrows (I use FiraCode).
-I use Notepad++ for editing because it has a reasonable interface for defining a custom grammar for highlighting.

 ```
 -- Hello world in PI: hello_world.pi